ibm-hyper-protect/contract-go/docs/README.md

 ### HpcrTextEncrypted()
-This function encrypts text and formats text as per `hyper-protect-basic.<encoded-encrypted-password>.<encoded-encrypted-data>`.
+This function encrypts text and formats tex as `hyper-protect-basic.<encoded-encrypted-password>.<encoded-encrypted-data>`.

 ### Example
 ```go